 My professional writing background…

-Writing feeds my soul, and it’s the only way I’ve ever made a living.
-I built my business after working as a journalist and feature writer, in marketing and publicity for Toronto’s finest literary festival, and as a media trainer at a university in Africa.
+Writing is my religion and the only way I’ve ever made a living.
+I built my business after working as a journalist and feature writer at Canada’s largest daily newspaper, in marketing and publicity for Toronto’s finest literary festival and as a media trainer at a university in Africa.
 I’m a stickler for clarity, grammar and style, but I’m also passionate about creating a fun, stress-free writing practice.
 (And know perfect is impossible.)

 Storytelling lightning round:

-- My last name (Baute) is Anglicized Flemish, not French.
+My last name (Baute) is Anglicized Flemish, not French.
 Think “howdy” or “rowdy” and you’ll come up close.
-(The name got messed up when my ancestors crossed the ocean.)